A theoretical view of the T-web statistical description of the cosmic web

-\abstract {The objective classification of the cosmic web into different environments is a striving field in large-scale structure studies both as a tool to study in more detail the formation of structures (halos and galaxies) and the link between their properties and the large-scale environment, and as another class of objects whose statistics contain cosmological information.} {In this paper, we present an analytical framework to compute the probability of the different environments in the cosmic web based on the so-called T-web formalism that classifies structures in four different classes (voids, walls, filaments, and knots) by studying the eigenvalues of the Hessian of the gravitational potential, often called tidal tensor.} {Our classification method relies on studying whether the eigenvalues of this Hessian matrix are below or above a given threshold and thus requires the knowledge of the joint probability distribution of those eigenvalues.
-In practice, we perform a change of variables in terms of rotational invariants that have the property to be polynomials of the field variables and minimally correlated.
-We study the distribution of those variables in the linear and quasi-linear regime with the help of a so-called Gram-Charlier expansion with tree-order Eulerian perturbation theory to compute the Gram-Charlier coefficients.
-This expansion then allows us to predict the probability of the four different environments as a function of the chosen threshold and at a given smoothing scale and redshift for the density field.
-We check the validity regime of our predictions by comparing those predictions to measurements made in the N-body Quijote simulations.} {Working with fields normalized by their linear variance, we find that scaling the threshold value with the non-linear amplitude of fluctuations allows us to capture almost entirely the redshift evolution of the probability of the four environments, even if we assume that the density field is Gaussian (corresponding to the linear regime of structure formation).
-We also show that adding mild non-Gaussian corrections with the help of a Gram-Charlier expansion -- hence introducing corrections that depend on third-order cumulants of the field -- provides even greater accuracy allowing us to obtain very precise predictions for cosmic web abundances up to scales as small as $\sim$ 5 Mpc/h and redshifts down to z $\sim $ 0.} {}
+\abstract {The objective classification of the cosmic web into different environments is an important aspect of large-scale structure studies, as it can be used as a tool to study the formation of structures (halos and galaxies) in mode detail, and it forms a link between their properties and the large-scale environment; these different environments also offer another class of objects whose statistics contain cosmological information.} {In this paper, we present an analytical framework to compute the probability of the different environments in the cosmic web based on the so-called T-web formalism, which classifies structures into four different classes (voids, walls, filaments, and knots) based on the eigenvalues of the Hessian of the gravitational potential, often called the tidal tensor.} {Our classification method relies on studying whether the eigenvalues of this Hessian matrix are above or below a given threshold and thus requires knowledge of the joint probability distribution of those eigenvalues.
+We performed a change of variables in terms of rotational invariants, which are polynomials of the field variables and minimally correlated.
+We studied the distribution of those variables in the linear and quasi-linear regimes with the help of a so-called Gram-Charlier expansion, using tree-order Eulerian perturbation theory to compute the Gram-Charlier coefficients.
+This expansion then allowed us to predict the probability of the four different environments as a function of the chosen threshold and at a given smoothing scale and redshift for the density field.
+We checked the validity regime of our predictions by comparing those predictions to measurements made in the N-body Quijote simulations.} {Working with fields normalised by their linear variance, we find that scaling the threshold value with the non-linear amplitude of fluctuations allows us to capture almost the entire redshift evolution of the probabilities of the four environments, even if we assume that the density field is Gaussian (corresponding to the linear regime of structure formation).
+We also show that adding mild non-Gaussian corrections with the help of a Gram-Charlier expansion ---hence introducing corrections that depend on third-order cumulants of the field--- provides even greater accuracy, allowing us to obtain very precise predictions for cosmic web abundances up to scales of as small as $\sim$ 5 Mpc/h and redshifts down to z $\sim $ 0.} {}